dagemawinegash/Flick-App/README.md

-# 🎬 Flixx App
+# 🎬 Flick App

-> **Stay ahead of the movie world with Flixx App!** 🍿
+> **Stay ahead of the movie world with Flick App!** 🍿

-Flixx App is a real-time movie and series platform that provides detailed information on each title.
+Flick App is a real-time movie and series platform that provides detailed information on each title.
 Explore genres, read descriptions, and stay up-to-date with your favorite series.
 Use the dynamic search functionality to easily find any title!

 ## 🌐 Demo

-Check out the live demo of Flixx App here: [Flixx App Demo](https://flixx-app-1.vercel.app/)
+Check out the live demo of Flick App here: [Flick App Demo]

 ## ✨ Features